wtah/ai-avatar/README.md

 - **Other consonants**: Various appropriate mouth shapes
 - **Punctuation**: Rest position or specific expressions

-The eyes blink randomly at natural intervals and can display different emotions based on the `eyeEmotion` prop.
+The eyes feature several natural behaviors:
+- Random blinking at natural intervals
+- Occasional glancing to the side (eye distraction effect)
+- When in neutral emotion and not speaking, random subtle smiles to appear friendly
+- Five emotional states affecting eye shape and eyebrow position

+All animations use smooth transitions with cubic Bézier curves for a polished appearance.

 ## Demo